-We're with Carl Tannenbaum, Chief Economist of Northern Trust.
+Hi, we're here with Carl Tannenbaum, chief economist of Northern Trust.
 Carl, great to see you.

 Good to be with you.